Referrals

 # Data access

 When a patient is referred to a different Location, users mapped to that Location shall have access to the patient's records.
-The data payload for the patient can be queued after the referral information.
+The data payload for the patient shall be enqueued for download after the referral notification.

 # Inputs for detailed documentation